Admitted Students Day

 All students must have an Immunization Form on file with the Thomson Student Health Center.
 New USC students will need to submit the Immunization Form by July 1.
 If your form has not been received and processed at the time that 1L students are registered for classes the week of July 15, there will be a health center hold on your record and you will not be able to access your preliminary class schedule!
 It can take 7–10 days for the Health Center to process your immunization form, so please get it in as soon as possible.
 Incoming first-year law students who attended USC as an undergraduate within the last five years may already have this form on file and can call the Immunization Office at 803-777-9511 to check to see if a new form will be required.

 Health insurance is available to law students and their dependents under the University’s group health insurance plan.
 Please note that although the University’s website says that proof of health insurance is mandatory, that requirement does not apply to law students unless you are employed as graduate assistant in your second or third year.
-The University’s plan is sponsored by AIG.
+The University’s plan is located at the "Insurance for University for South Carolina - USC" site.
 Information and premiums for the 2017–2018 academic year will be posted during the summer.

 **Official Transcript Due July 1